Check out the first 2024 Gartner® Voice of the Customer report for SAM!

 How Is Oracle Managing Compliance for Java?

 Just as they do with all their products, Oracle makes downloading and installing Java easy.
 Too easy.
 The Java Sales team monitors these downloads and uses the email domain name of the installer to track the downloads back to a specific company.
 Once they have enough “evidence” that a company is using licensable versions of Java, the Sales team makes contact with someone inside the company, typically in IT, Purchasing, or Vendor Management.
-They ask for information from unprepared or unaware individuals, those individuals overshare information, and Oracle sends a bill for a new Java subscription.
+They ask for information from unprepared or unaware individuals, those individuals overshare information, and Oracle sends a bill for a new Java subscription under the guise of needed Java compliance.
 Not exactly how you want to incur extra and unforeseen costs to the business.

 Until now.